 Another layer of post-delivery protection

-Enhanced protection for zero-day attacks, as sometimes it takes a few minutes to detect malicious emails
+Anti-malware and enhanced protection for zero-day attacks, as sometimes it takes a few minutes to detect malicious emails

 However, not all API-based solutions offer URL scanning.
 Or, if they do, it's limited in nature.